vinh123456789/EzHomeLab/docs/adguard-home.md

 ### AdGuard Home configuration

-In the AdGuard Home page, go to `Settings > DNS settings`.
+#### General settings

+You can set logs rotation duration here, but the longer the duration, the more memory it consume as AdGuard Home use RAM for log, same with OpenWRT.

+#### DNS settings
 In the `Upstream DNS servers` setting text box, paste the following:
 ```
 # We're using DoH encrytion DNS server
 https://dns.google/dns-query